hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/carbon-tracker.md

 - Other attributes of the tracker NFTs are
     - trackee: the address the tracker applies to
-    - audtior: a registered emission auditor assined to verify this NFT
+    - audtior: a registered emission auditor assigned to verify this NFT
     - totalEmission: total emissions tracked as inputs
     - totalAudited: total number of audited emissions certificates issued.
 Required to be less than totalEmissions.
     - trackerIds: previous tracker NFTs referenced (mapped to CarbonTokens struct)